MQ-Modernization-demo/mq01-src/README.md

 ## Clone `mq01-src` to your local machine

 We're going to use the contents of the `mq01-src` repository to build the `mq01` queue manager.
 First we need to clone this repository to our local machine.
+We will also need to add a tag to our new repository.

 In the terminal window, issue the following command: